gosha-titov/AtomicEngine/README.md

 final class ViewController: UIViewController {

-  // The view that can display a `THText` let textView = THTextView()
+    /// The view that can display a text containing typos and mistakes,
+    /// such as missing, misspell, swapped or extra characters. let displayView = THDisplayView()

-  // The correct text that a user should enter let answer = "Hello"
+    /// The correct text that a user should enter let correctAnswer = "Hello"

     ...

     override func viewDidLoad() -> Void {
         super.viewDidLoad()
         ...
-    view.addSubview(textView)
+        view.addSubview(displayView)
     }

-  func checkUserInputTextAndDisplayResult(_ userText: String) -> Void {
+    func checkUserAnswerAndDisplayResult(_ userAnswer: String) -> Void {
-    TypoFinder.shared.findTypos(
+        // Checks for all typos and mistakes in the given text relying on the accurate text, asynchronously.
+        Validator.shared.checkForTyposAndMistakes(
-      in: userText, relyingOn: answer,
+            in: userAnswer, relyingOn: correctAnswer,
             andHandleResult: { [weak self] text in
-        // The typo finding process performs asynchronously on the "com.typo-hunt.main" queue
+                // The checking process performs asynchronously on the "com.typo-hunt.main" queue
-        // and then this handling closure is called asynchronously on the DispatchQueue.main queue
+                // and then this handling closure is always called asynchronously on the DispatchQueue.main queue
-        // That is, it allows you to update your UI components self?.textView.text = text
+                // That is, it allows you to update your UI components self?.displayView.text = text
             }
         )
     }

 }
 ```